bytebase/bytebase.com-old/content/blog/streamline-database-change-management-for-tidb-cloud-with-bytebase.md

 However, provisioning an instance of a cloud database is only the beginning of the lifecycle.
 As your business grows and changes, you need to modify the database schema (CREATE TABLE, CREATE INDEX) or change data (INSERT, UPDATE, DELETE).
 If this type of work is sidelined, it affects database performance.
 Worse, if a wrong statement is issued, such as accidentally using the DROP TABLE statement, the business will be interrupted for a long time.

-Bytebase is a DevOps tool that gives you a unified web portal to change, query, secure, and administrates the database throughout the application development lifecycle.
+Bytebase is a DevOps tool that gives you a unified web portal to change, query, secure, and administrate the database throughout the application development lifecycle.

 The following is a streamlined database change management flow for TiDB Cloud with Bytebase:

 ![dcm-flow-tidb-bytebase](/static/blog/streamline-database-change-management-for-tidb-cloud-with-bytebase/dcm-flow-tidb-bytebase.webp)

 1. DBA, platform, or self-service DevOps engineers provision the database instance on TiDB Cloud.
-2. They then ad the instance into Bytebase.
+2. They then add the instance into Bytebase.
 Bytebase will then automatically synchronize all the database schema information from the instance.
 ![add-tidb-instance](/static/blog/streamline-database-change-management-for-tidb-cloud-with-bytebase/add-tidb-instance.webp)

 3. Each database is transferred to the specific Bytebase project owned by the application team.
 At this point, the database joins the software development lifecycle (SDLC) and is ready to be used by application developers.
 This way, application development teams can collaborate and be involved in database change management.